• Menu

 Rough Collies

-Rough Collies are frequently described as loyal, and exceptionally patient with children.
+Rough Collies are loyal, and very patient with children.

 They are more inclined to be wary of strangers than Border Collies.
 Which means they are popular for fulfilling a dual role of herding dog and guard dog.

-Some lines of Rough Collies are notable for being predisposed to fearfulness.
+Some lines of Rough Collies are prone to fearfulness.
 So much so that scientists in Sweden believe they have pinpointed a specific gene which is responsible for it.

-Some Collies have a high chase instinct, and some are quite enthusiastic barkers, but these qualities aren’t uniform across the breed.
-They vary from one individual to the next.
+Some Collies have a high chase instinct, and some are quite enthusiastic barkers.
+But these qualities aren’t uniform across the breed.
+They vary from one dog to the next.

 Border Collies